Sunday, May 13, 2012

 "Better get rid of that bucket of dirt," said his father when he got home from work.

 The boy went to bed early without turning on the desk lamp.
-He couldn't even find the flamingo in his dreams.
+He didn't see the flamingo in his dreams.

 The next day the boy woke up and the flamingo was back, standing in the bucket of dirt.